 TABLE 2.
-Classification, levels in ESKD, and methods of measurement of large middle molecules (n=27].
+Classification, levels in ESKD, and methods of measurement of large middle molecules (n=27).
 Abbreviations: CVS, cardiovascular system; NO, nitroic oxide.
 Adapted from Wolley et al.

-Clinical Evaluation of MCO Dialyzers

-With increasingly porous membranes, such as those in MCO dialyzers, there are two principal safety concerns: back filtration of endotoxins and albumin loss.
+Clinical Evaluation of the MCO DialyzerWith increasingly porous membranes, such as those in the MCO dialyzer, there are two principal safety concerns: back filtration of endotoxins and albumin loss.

-An in vitro assessment of the back filtration of endotoxins identified no increased back filtration with MCO dialyzers compared with high-flux dialyzers.
-Hemodialysis with the MCO membrane is associated with albumin loss of approximately 3 g per session.
-In a study in which patients were converted from online HDF to MCO dialysis, there was no significant change in serum albumin concentrations, suggesting that this level of albumin loss is tolerable.
-Additionally, in another study evaluating the efficacy of MCO dialysis for the removal of large middle molecules, MCO dialysis increased clearance of complement factor D (24 kDa), YKL-40 (40 kDa) and a1-microglobulin (33 kDa) vs high-flux dialysis.
+An in vitro assessment of the back filtration of endotoxins identified no increased back filtration with the MC0 dialyzer compared with high-flux dialyzers.
+Hemodialysis with the MC0 membrane is associated with albumin loss of approximately 3 g per session.
+In a study in which patients were converted from online HDF to dialysis with the MC0 membrane, there was no significant change in serum albumin concentrations, suggesting that this level of albumin loss is tolerable.
+Additionally, in another study evaluating the efficacy of dialysis with the MC0 membrane for the removal of large middle molecules, the MC0 membrane increased clearance of complement factor D (24 kDa), YKL-40 (40 kDa) and a1-microglobulin (33 kDa) vs high-flux dialysis.

 The review identified 27 large middle molecules, many of which have biologic pathways through which they can contribute to cardiovascular disease, secondary immune deficiency, protein energy wasting and chronic inflammation.
-After reporting of these assessments of safety and efficacy of MCO dialysis, robust clinical trials are now required to determine if increasing their removal by dialysis can improve clinical outcomes.
+Robust clinical trials are now required to determine if increasing their removal by dialysis can improve clinical outcomes.